Al-Amin (cricketer)

-Al-Amin (born 5 October 1993) is a Bangladeshi first-class cricketer who plays for Barisal Division.
+Mohammad Al-Amin (born 5 October 1993), known simply as Al-Amin, is a Bangladeshi first-class cricketer who plays for Barisal Division.
 He was a member of Bangladesh's under-19 cricket team for the 2012 Under-19 Cricket World Cup.

 He was the leading run-scorer for Prime Bank Cricket Club in the 2017–18 Dhaka Premier Division Cricket League, with 495 runs in 11 matches.
-In October 2018, he was named in the squad for the Khulna Titans team, following the draft for the 2018–19 Bangladesh Premier League.
+In October 2018, he was named in the squad for the Khulna Titans, following the draft for the 2018–19 Bangladesh Premier League.
 He was the leading run-scorer for Barisal Division in the 2018–19 National Cricket League, with 260 runs in five matches.